Betfred

-Betfred is a bookmaker based in the United Kingdom, founded by Fred Done.
+Betfred Group Holdings Limited is a bookmaker based in the United Kingdom, founded by Fred Done.
 It was first established as a single betting shop in Ordsall, Salford, in 1967.
 Its turnover in 2004 was reported to be more than £3.5 billion, having risen from £550 million in 2003 and has continued to grow to over £10 billion in 2018-2019.
+Following a drop in 2020 and 2021 as a result of the Covid pandemic, published turnover for the year to September 2022 was £8.8 billion.

 It has its head office is in Birchwood, Warrington, and also has offices in Media City, Salford Quays, Salford.

 Betfred.com, the company's online gambling site, is based in Gibraltar and registered as Petfre (Gibraltar) Limited.

 History

 Done Bookmakers was first established as a single shop in Ordsall, Salford in 1967.
 Fred Done financed the first Done Bookmakers shop with capital made from a winning bet he placed on England to win the 1966 World Cup.
 In 1997, Done Bookmakers acquired the Robert Walker chain of bookmakers, taking their total to one hundred shops.
 A mixture of organic and acquisition growth has resulted in Betfred being the largest independent retail bookmaker in the UK.

 By 2000, the total number of shops nationwide had risen to two hundred, and in 2002, Done Bookmakers opened their first shop in the Greater London area.

 The current name Betfred was first used in 2004.
 In 2004, Betfred also launched their digital platform Betfred.com and offer sports betting, online casino, online games, bingo, lotto, online poker and virtual sports as well as pool betting.
 In November 2004, a Betfred customer became the first betting shop millionaire; a customer known only as Ken selected six winners on the totescoop6 and pocketed £1,132,657 in a Salford shop.

 Betfred's retail expansion continued with shops opening around the United Kingdom.
 Betfred's five-hundredth shop opened in Cardiff in 2005.
 In 2013, the company established Betfred TV, an in-house channel that is available in all shops both on the high street and on the racecourse.
 This was the first of its kind in the United Kingdom.

 Fred Done was the first bookmaker to pay out early (i.e., before the result was guaranteed), when in March 1998 it paid out to gamblers who had bet that Manchester United F.C. would win the Premier League, only for Arsenal to pip United by one point.